jeroenvandisseldorp/ksml/docs/reference/operation-reference.md

 ### `groupByKey`

-Groups records by key for subsequent aggregation operations.
+Groups records by their existing key for subsequent aggregation operations.

 #### Parameters